ShoaibBinMasud/soft-rank-energy-and-applications/README.md

 3. To reproduce Table 1 from the paper<br>
     - run real_dataset.py

-     N:B: In case of any error regarding package dependices while running all the methods, save train and test set and run each method separately
+     N:B: In case of any error regarding package dependices while running 'mnist_figures_geneartion.py' and 'real_dataset.py', run each method separately.

 ## Demo notebooks
 These notebooks provide an overall view how sRMMD-knockoff filter works on synthetic and real data